interledger-deprecated/five-bells-ledger/docs/documentation.md

 Therefore, the availability of the trader is crucial.
 Generally, type A payments are recommended only when the "trader" is a highly fault-tolerant [exchange network](doc:trading-architectures).

-The benefit of this atomicity is the elimination of settlement risk.
+The benefit of this atomicity is the elimination of payment risk.
 Even complex multi-ledger payments can be handled safely and efficiently by a trader-coordinator.

-> #### Settlement risk
+> #### Payment risk
 >
->  Settlement risk is also known as Herstatt risk, named after a German bank >that failed in 1974.
+>  Payment risk is also known as Herstatt risk, named after a German bank >that failed in 1974.
 Because of this, a large number of cross-currency >transactions only partially executed.
 Banks had transferred Deutsche Mark >funds to Herstatt, but the corresponding US dollars were never delivered.

 ### Sequence